Police search for motive in 'calculated and planned' mass shooting that killed 6 at Nashville Christian school | KRDO

 ‘Our community is heartbroken’

-Two Covenant School employees are among the victims of Monday’s mass shooting, according to the school.
+Two Covenant School employees are among the victims of Monday’s mass shooting, according to the school, which was founded in 2001 and teaches preschool through 6th grade, its website states.

-Katherine Koonce was identified as the head of the school on its website, which also says she attended school in Nashville at Vanderbilt University and Trevecca Nazarene University, along with getting her master’s degree from Georgia State University.
+Katherine Koonce was identified as the head of the school, its website says, adding she attended Vanderbilt University and Trevecca Nazarene University in Nashville and got her master’s degree from Georgia State University.

 Mike Hill was identified in the staff section of the Covenant Presbyterian Church’s website, which is now offline.
 He was listed as facilities/kitchen staff.
 A friend of Mike Hill confirmed his image to CNN.
 Hill, 61, was a custodian at the school, per police.